auth0/Auth0.swift/README.md

 #### Errors

-Web Auth will only yield `WebAuthError` error values.
+Web Auth will only produce `WebAuthError` error values.
 You can find the underlying error (if any) in the `cause: Error?` property of the `WebAuthError`.
 Not all error cases will have an underlying `cause`.
 Check the [API Documentation](https://auth0.github.io/Auth0.swift/Structs/WebAuthError.html) to learn more about the error cases you need to handle, and which ones include a `cause` value.

 ### Credentials Manager (iOS / macOS / tvOS / watchOS)

 [API documentation ↗](https://auth0.github.io/Auth0.swift/Structs/CredentialsManager.html)

-The Credentials Manager utility provides a convenience to securely store and retrieve the user's credentials from the Keychain.
+The Credentials Manager utility allows you to securely store and retrieve the user's credentials from the Keychain.

 ```swift
 let credentialsManager = CredentialsManager(authentication: Auth0.authentication())